17 Gene Expression Overview

 The cell’s entire genetic content is its genome, and the study of genomes is genomics.
 In eukaryotic cells but not in prokaryotes, a DNA molecule may contain tens of thousands of genes.
 Many genes contain information to make protein products (e.g., mRNA).
 Other genes code for RNA products.
 DNA controls all of the cellular activities by turning the genes “on” or “off.”

 The other type of nucleic acid, RNA, is mostly involved in protein synthesis.
-The DNA molecules never leave the nucleus but instead use an intermediary molecule to communicate with the rest of the cell.
+The DNA molecules never leave the nucleus but instead, use an intermediary molecule to communicate with the rest of the cell.
 This intermediary is the messenger RNA (mRNA).
 Other types of RNA—like rRNA, tRNA, and microRNA—are involved in protein synthesis and its regulation.

 DNA and RNA are comprised of monomers that scientists call nucleotides.
-The nucleotides combine with each other to form a polynucleotide, DNA or RNA.
+The nucleotides combine with each other to form a polynucleotide, DNA, or RNA.
 Three components comprise each nucleotide: a nitrogenous base, a pentose (five-carbon) sugar, and a phosphate group.
 Each nitrogenous base in a nucleotide is attached to a sugar molecule, which is attached to one or more phosphate groups.
 Therefore, although the terms “base” and “nucleotide” are sometimes used interchangeably, a nucleotide contains a base as well as part of the sugar-phosphate backbone.

-Comparison of RNA (left molecule) and DNA (right molecule).
+Comparison of the molecular structure of RNA (left molecule) and DNA (right molecule).
 The color of the bases in RNA and DNA aligns with the colored boxes next to each base molecule.
+Nucleobases of RNA are cytosine (C), guanine (G), adenine (A), and uracil (U).
+Nucleobases of DNA are cytosine (C), guanine (G), adenine (A), and thymine (T).
+Notice the difference in the number of strands and types of bases.

 Exercises